jpritikin/ddal/docs/index.md

 [Hari, J. (2015).
 Chasing the scream: The first and last days of the war on drugs.
 Bloomsbury Publishing USA.](https://chasingthescream.com/)

-Got ideas for improvements?
+Do you have ideas for improvements?
 [Please contribute!](https://github.com/jpritikin/ddal/)